fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 # Silicon implementation

-> NorthPole has been fabricated in a 12-nm pro- cess and has 22 billion transistors in an 800-mm2 area, 256 cores, 2048 (4096 and 8192) operations per core per cycle at 8-bit (at 4- and 2-bit, respectively) precision, 224 megabytes of on-chip memory (768 kilobytes per core, 32-megabyte framebuffer for
+> NorthPole has been fabricated in a 12-nm process and has 22 billion transistors in an 800-mm2 area, 256 cores, 2048 (4096 and 8192) operations per
+core per cycle at 8-bit (at 4- and 2-bit, respectively) precision, 224 megabytes
+of on-chip memory (768 kilobytes per core, 32-megabyte framebuffer for